 January 17, 1991, the day the Gulf War broke out will be a day I will never forget.
-This day won’t stick in my mind because of the bombings I saw live on television but because of the telephone call I received later that evening that made me a mother through adoption.
+This day won’t stick in my mind because of the bombings I saw live on television but because of the telephone call, I received later that evening that made me a mother through adoption.
 It was a phone call from a co-worker who wanted to know if we would be interested in adopting the baby of a young girl she knew.
 She said that the girl had decided it would be better to place the baby with a couple to adopt and so she was about to start calling some of the newspaper ads from couples who were looking for a baby.
-I didn’t hesitate to give an answer.
+I didn’t hesitate to answer.
 I immediately said yes.

-The reason I didn’t hesitate was because I knew that this was the answer to prayers that had been lifted up on our behalf by so many people.
+The reason I didn’t hesitate was that I knew that this was the answer to prayers that had been lifted on our behalf by so many people.
 After three years of trying to get pregnant we had to face the possibility that we were never going to conceive a child of our own.
-We went through all the testing, exams and even surgeries to try to correct the “problem” but to no avail.
+We went through all the testing, exams, and even surgeries to try to correct the “problem” but to no avail.
 It was after all of this that we began talking about the possibility of adopting a child.

 We had so many questions about adoption.
 They were questions that all infertile couples ask themselves.
 Can we love a child that is ‘not our own’?
 Would we be content to have a child through adoption rather than conception?
 What if the child rejects us after he/she gets older?
-All these type of questions run through the minds of millions of infertile couples.
+All these types of questions run through the minds of millions of infertile couples.
 We decided that we would begin the process and hope that the questions we had would be answered.